12 Types of Nonverbal Communication Definition and Examples

 2. Illustrator

 Illustrators are body movements that transmit a complete message with or without verbal communication.
 Communicators link illustrators with oral action to make the interaction more effective.
-For example, a person is showing directions on how to reach Bank and explaining verbally.
+For example, a person is showing directions on how to reach the Bank and explaining verbally.

 3. Affect Display